strawberry-graphql/strawberry-django/docs/references/filters.md

 ## Custom filters and overriding default filtering method

 You can define custom filter methods and override default filter methods by defining your own resolver.
-Note that this completely disables the default filtering, which means your custom method is responsible for handling _all_ filter-related operations.

 ```python
 @strawberry.django.filters.filter(models.Fruit)